 Before you remove the broken string, you’ll want to have a replacement ready.
 You’ll also want to read ahead and watch the video to completion so that you don’t bend your new string the incorrect way; it’s often difficult to work with a string that has been twisted or bent out of shape!

-Take the new string out of it’s packet and familiarize yourself with its orientation; you’ll note that the more expensive strings have a plastic case for the higher strings; this is to protect the string from burying it’s way into the wood of your bridge.
+Take the new string out of it’s packet and familiarize yourself with its orientation; you’ll note that some of the more expensive strings include a small piece of plastic tubing wrapped around the higher strings; this is to protect the string from burying it’s way into the wood of your bridge.
+Be careful not to lose the plastic tubing when you unroll your new string!

 Removing The Old String: